Hacketts Chain Blocks

 Hacketts chain blocks are readily available for purchase from Lifting Hoists Direct.
 Prices start at under £88 for the smallest, standard chain block, the heavy duty C4 block and tackle.
 The lifting capacities for this type goes right up to a whopping 50 tonnes.

 There are many other options available besides the standard C4 chain block.
-Options include a corrosion resistant model and a dual speed model.
-The corrosion resistant model and the C4 can also be supplied with a combined beam trolley for ease of use.
+For example options include a corrosion resistant model and a dual speed model.
+The corrosion resistant model and the C4 can also be supplied with a combined beam trolley, thus making it easier to use.
 You can find out the prices for these by getting in touch.

-There are some other types of chain blocks from the Hacketts brand available.
-These are for more specialised areas like the marine and subsea environments and hazardous areas.
+Meanwhile there are some other types of chain blocks from the Hacketts brand available.
+However these are for more specialised areas such as the marine and subsea environments and hazardous areas.

 There are currently 2 chain blocks for subsea use.
-These are the Hacketts SS C4 offshore chain block and the WH Rov chain block.
+Firstly there is the Hacketts SS C4 offshore chain block, and secondly the WH Rov chain block.
 All the details for these two hoists can be found in the Subsea hoisting category.

 For those explosion hazard environments there is an ATEX rated model.
 The Hacketts C4 Atex.
 Details of which can be found under the ATEX hoisting category.